Find Affordable College Courses

 Full Communication & Journalism at University of Nebraska - Lincoln Report

-Cornell University did quite well in this year’s ranking of the best places for communication and journalism students to get a doctor’s degree.
-It came in at #7 on the list.
+With a ranking of #7, Cornell University did quite well on this year’s best value schools for communication and journalism students working on their doctor’s degree.
 Cornell is a very large private not-for-profit school located in the small city of Ithaca.

 As a testament to the quality of education it offers, Cornell also is in the top 5% of our Best Communication & Journalism Doctor’s Degree Schools ranking.

-University of Minnesota - Twin Cities landed the #8 spot in the 2023 rankings for the best value doctor’s degree communication and journalism programs.
-Located in the city of Minneapolis, UMN Twin Cities is a public college with a very large student population.
+University of Minnesota - Twin Cities ranked #8 on this year’s Best Value Communication & Journalism Doctor’s Degree Schools list.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.

 Out-of-state tuition fees for graduate students at UMN Twin Cities are $29,262 per year.